CSCI-2349-F23/ps5and6/README.md

 ---

 ## Problem Set 5
 To complete PS5, launch Jupyter notebook and open ps5.ipynb.
 You should do this on your own machine.
-Follow the [directions in PS4 for making sure you have all right libraries installed](https://github.com/CSCI-2349-F23/ps4#part-0-installing-libraries).
+If you skipped PS4, go back and follow the [directions in PS4 for making sure you have all right libraries installed](https://github.com/CSCI-2349-F23/ps4#part-0-installing-libraries).
 You will complete the problem set in the notebook.

 ---